michelebucelli/Physica/README.md

 <h2> 3.
 ADD NEW LEVELS </h2>

 Just use the editor bundled with the game to make new awesome levels!
 You can then find the levels you made inside the data/cfg/levels folder, along with core levels.
-They're automatically queued to the Editor level set.
-Switch on debug mode (in the options menu) to have them unlocked immediately for testing.
 Take a look at the <a href="https://github.com/buch415/Physica/wiki">Wiki</a> for some instructions on how to use the editor.

+<h2> 4.
+I WANT YOU FOR LEVEL EDITING! </h2>

+Please share the levels and level packs you make!
+I'll be very happy to put them in the main release.